Private Secretary to the Sovereign: Liaison with the government

+The private secretary is, with the Cabinet Secretary and the Principal Private Secretary to the Prime Minister, part of the "golden triangle" of officials responsible for supporting the sovereign to appoint a prime minister in the event of a hung parliament, when it is not immediately clear who can command a majority in the House of Commons.
+This is important for ensuring that the sensitive process runs smoothly and that the sovereign is not implicated in political debate or manoeuvres.

 Security

 Reporting to the private secretary is the role of director for security liaison, which was established following a recommendation of the Security Commission in 2004.
 The post was first held by Brigadier Jeffrey Cook, who was in office from 2004 to 2008.
 The private secretary has general oversight of security policy, though the master of the household is also involved, and the keeper of the Privy Purse has responsibility for the ceremonial bodyguards, such as the gentlemen at arms and the yeomen of the Guard.